 The Kasilof River stretches almost 20 miles from Tustumena Lake before emptying into the Upper Cook Inlet.
-Each summer thousands of visitors to the mouth of the Kasilof River to participate in the Personal Use Fisheries from early June through the first week in August.
+Each summer thousands of visitors go to the mouth of the Kasilof River to participate in the Personal Use Fisheries from early June through the first week in August.
 The South Central Region Land Office (SCRO) within the Division of Mining, Land & Water of the Alaska Department of Natural Resources manages the state land surrounding the mouth of the Kasilof River.
 SCRO created a Special Use Area on state land within the lower river in order to implement special protections and requirements to address the growing impacts to the surrounding resources.
 The Special Use Area includes both the north and south sides of the river and extends three miles up the river, encompassing approximately 1,010 acres of state land.
 During the summer of 2011, the Kasilof River Historical Society obtained a land use permit from SCRO and installed a one-mile long guardrail barrier fence to discourage vehicle traffic on the dune grasses on the south side of the river.
-Similar dune protection projects are anticipated on the north side of the river in 2014-2015.